URS_LOGO_STD_STRAP_2

 Boiler Upgrade Scheme (BUS)

-7,500 Government Grant
+up to £9,000 Government Grant

 To help Homeowners and small-non-domestic building cover the cost and installation of a heat pump.